Every parent’s dream is that their kids will love to learn. We want them to be inquisitive, not just in school but also in their day to day lives.

 The Atlas Crate is a subscription gift box aimed at children interested in geography, history and the social sciences.
 If you have a child in mind that is interested in places around the world and the people that live there, this is a product you should check out.
 It’s relatively new on the market but as mentioned in our hands-on review it really holds the interest of geography buffs.

 STEMdeluxe by Steve Spangler Science Club is targeted to this group as well.
 It’s a very thorough program, with multiple experiments to keep both the child and helper adult entertained throughout the month.
 These are more traditional ‘sciencey’ experiments.
 For example, one of the included experiments is an updated version of “sink or float”.
-Our 10 year old helper had a blast trying this one out and eventually solving one of the questions asked by the guide.
+Our 10-year-old helper had a blast trying this one out and eventually solving one of the questions asked by the guide.

 Tinker Crate puts more emphasis on leading with the engineering learning portion of STEM education.
 This is a perfect gift for the kid who loves Legos but wants them to do more.
-While it is recommended for 9 and up, our 9 year old had fun building the included Hydraulic Claw lesson with some help from his high school aged brother.
+While it is recommended for 9 and up, our 9 years old had fun building the included Hydraulic Claw lesson with some help from his high school-aged brother.
 This is a great idea for the child that likes robotics or wants to have something to hold in their hand when done that does something “cool” – like move or throw and object.
 If that sounds like the girl or boy you have in mind, make sure you check it out.

 STEM toys and kits for high school students and adults